caitlin615/deckard-bot/README.md

 ## Issues

-Please open an issue on [Github](https://github.com/handwritingio/deckard-bot/issues) and we will look into it as soon as possible
+Please open an issue on [Github](https://github.com/handwritingio/deckard-bot/issues) and we will look into it as soon as possible.